Selecting the Key Search Algorithm

 NOTE: This topic is for advanced users who have a strong understanding of Dynamics NAV and the impact that keys can have on performance.

-Jet Essentials selects the key to apply by analyzing the filters to be set on the table against the available list of keys.
+Jet Professional selects the key to apply by analyzing the filters to be set on the table against the available list of keys.
 While the default algorithm is designed to select the key that performs best in the majority of cases, there are situations in which a different key may perform better.
 Depending on the data in the table, it may be beneficial to use a different algorithm to select the key.

-There are now two different key search algorithms available in Jet Essentials.
+There are now two different key search algorithms available in Jet PRofessional.
 The algorithm can be selected in the Advanced section in the Data Source Settings.
 This setting will apply to all queries that are run using the associated data source.

 Figure 1: Example Table Keys